To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 Choose the stage you want to clone and:

-- Pipeline tab – Right-click on your target stage and choose Duplicate Selected Stage
+- Pipeline – Click on the Duplicate button for the selected stage or right-click and choose Duplicate Selected Stage

 Move a stage

-Select the stage to move in the Pipeline tab, or click on the target Stage tab, and:
+Select the stage to move in the Pipeline section and:

-- Pipeline tab – Right-click anywhere in the Pipeline flow section and select Move Selected Stage Up or Move Selected Stage Down
+- Right-click and select Move Selected Stage Up or Move Selected Stage Down

 - Shortcuts – Press Shift + F8 to move a selected stage up or F8 to move it down